 The Newfoundland & Labrador Psychology Board (NLPB) regulates the profession of Psychology in the province of Newfoundland & Labrador, Canada

-The NPLB may register a person on a provisional basis after being reasonably satisfied that the person has met the requirements for registration as stated on Section 11 of Psychologists Act, 2005.
+The Newfoundland and Labrador Psychology Board may register a person as a provisionally registered psychologist after being reasonably satisfied that the person has met the requirements for registration as stated on Section 11 of Psychologists Act, 2005.
 These requirements are further outlined in the Guidelines for acceptable Graduate Degrees and the Guidelines for the Evaluation of Applicants for Registration documents.
-Provisional registration may be subject to the terms, conditions and limitations that may be set out by NLPB, including those respecting professional supervision and the specific location for which the registration is valid.
+Provisional registration may be subject to terms, conditions and limitations set out by the Board, including those respecting professional supervision and the specific location for which the registration is valid.

 Provisional registration is contingent upon an approved application for registration, proof of professional liability insurance, submission of a Supervision Plan for Board review and approval, and payment of a registration fee.
-Provisional registration is valid until December 31, unless a shorter period is provided for by the board and the board may, on application, renew a provisional registration.
+Provisional registration is valid until December 31, unless a shorter period is provided for by the board.
+The board may, on application, renew a provisional registration.

-Provisionally registered psychologists may practice only under the supervision of a fully registered psychologist.
+Provisionally registered psychologists may practice only under the supervision of a fully registered psychologist approved by the Board.
 Provisional status is indicated on the certificate of registration and it is the responsibility of the provisionally registered psychologist to indicate his or her status to the public and to clients at all times.

 Notwithstanding Section 31 of Psychologists Act 2005, a person provisionally registered may, subject to the terms, conditions and limitations set by the board under subsection (2), use the designation “psychologist”.

 To attain full registration, provisionally registered Psychologists must meet the requirements set for them when their registration is approved.